foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 The SDK exposes two client types because Foundry and OpenAI have different API shapes:- Project client – Use for Foundry-native operations where OpenAI has no equivalent.
 Examples: listing connections, retrieving project properties, enabling tracing.

 - OpenAI-compatible client – Use for Foundry functionality that builds on OpenAI concepts.
 The Responses API, agents, evaluations, and fine-tuning all use OpenAI-style request/response patterns.
-This client also gives you access to Foundry direct models (non-Azure-OpenAI models hosted in Foundry).
+This client targets the Responses API in your project endpoint, which gives you access to Foundry Models from the catalog (including non-Azure-OpenAI direct models) plus platform tools — standard OpenAI tools like file search, code interpreter, and web search, alongside Foundry-exclusive tools like memory, SharePoint, WorkIQ, Fabric IQ, and MCP servers.
 The project endpoint serves this traffic on the

 /openairoute.